hugorodrigues/smart-function/README.md

 })
 ```

-(You only need this to use yout types outside smart-function scope)
+(You will only need this to use your types outside smart-function scope)